Chapter XVII – Mighty Guard

 "Copy that, Ship Master!"
 Everyone in the room felt the ship shifting.

 "Ship Master to Pilot.
 Please maintain a speed in accordance with airway regulations.
 Do you copy?
 Over."

 She knew Selphie wouldn't be too pleased.
 "Oh, boooooo!
 That's no fun, but okay…roger that, Ship Master.
-We should get there in about two hours, over!"
+We should get there in about three hours, over!"

 "Thank you, Pilot.
 Once I have finished the briefing, I will join you in the cockpit.
-Over and out."
+Over."

 She turned to her team.
 Her hands withdrew to her back, where she folded them neatly.
 She assumed her authoritative posture.